 Gavel is the judging system used at HackMIT.
 It incorporates a lot of research on mathematical psychology along with fancy math to produce very fair judging results.
 It's capable of scaling to large events, being used at HackMIT's 1000-person hackathon.View Project

-Cog is the hardware checkout system that will be used at HackMIT 2017.
+Cog is the hardware checkout system that we beta-tested at HackMIT 2017.
 It makes it easy for organizers to manage hardware inventory and track which hackers have what, and it allow hackers to quickly find the hardware they want for their hack.
-Cog is a work in progress that is expected to be released under the GPL in early October.Email us if you'd like to get updates!
+Cog is a work in progress that we plan to open-source in late November.Email us if you'd like to get updates!

 Each year, HackMIT releases a challenging online puzzle in conjuction with registration.
 Our 2017 puzzle incorporated our Hack to the Future theme, and featured challenges involving reverse-engineering, CAPTCHAs, secret codes, and neural networks, among many other things!View Project